All Saints' Church, Sutton Courtenay: Churchyard

 About 10 m south of the chancel is a 15th-century chest tomb decorated with quatrefoil panels.
 It is a Grade II* listed structure.
 Also notable is an 18th-century chest tomb about 15 m east of the chancel.
 It was built for Thomas Dalby, who died in 1734.

-Notable people buried in the churchyard include UK Prime Minister H. H. Asquith and his second wife Margot Asquith, newspaper owner David Astor and novelist George Orwell (under his real name of Eric Arthur Blair).
+Notable people buried in the churchyard include H. H. Asquith, Prime Minister of the UK from 1906–1916, and his second wife Margot Asquith, newspaper owner David Astor and novelist George Orwell (under his real name of Eric Arthur Blair).
 Writer Bill Bryson visited the graveyard, and commented in his book Notes from a Small Island "How remarkable it is that in a single village churchyard you find the graves of two men of global stature."

 Asquith, who died in 1928, is buried in a large stone chest tomb south of the chancel.
 He wanted his grave to be at Sutton Courtenay rather than in Westminster Abbey, and was buried after a simple church service.
 Margot Asquith was buried with him in 1945.

 Orwell is buried in a simple grave, now with a red rose bush growing on it.
 Orwell had no link with Sutton Courtenay but was a friend of David Astor, who arranged his burial in the village in accordance with Orwell's dying request to be buried "according to the rites of the Church of England, in the nearest convenient cemetery".
 His body was brought from London and buried on 26 January 1950.